[data-reveal]{opacity:1!important;transform:none!important}

 Test and deploy

-Contract tests run automatically.
+Contract tests shipped by the interface run against your implementation.
 Ship to Docker with one command.

 terminal